Emergency Telephone District Board

 Public Safety Answering Point (PSAP) Committee

 This committee is comprised of representatives from each agency within Washtenaw County that is a primary answering point for E-9-1-1 calls.
 This group has also joined forces, combining with the 800MHz Working Subcommittee.
-The joint committee does most of the technical problem solving, with technical and administrative support from the Enhanced 9-1-1 Coordinator (Emergency Services Director) and staff (Assistant Director), and from the Ann Arbor Police Department.
+The joint committee does most of the technical problem solving, with technical and administrative support from the Enhanced 9-1-1 Coordinator (Emergency Services Director) and staff.
 View the Enhanced E 911 Plan (PDF).

 Emergency Telephone District Board (ETDB)

 This board is the governing body created by the board of commissioners of the county or counties with authority over an emergency telephone district as prescribed by the county or counties that created the board.
 The Emergency Telephone District Board is staffed by the Emergency Services Division on a cost recovery basis, and to be comprised of the Sheriff of the County, a representative of the Michigan State Police appointed by the Director of the Michigan State Police, plus elected officers and/or chief administrative officers in the following distribution: three township representatives to be appointed by the Township Association; one representative from Manchester Village; one representative each from the Cities of Ann Arbor, Ypsilanti, Saline, Chelsea, Dexter, and Milan; and three Washtenaw County Government representatives appointed by the Board of Commissioners; and the E-9-1-1 Coordinator.
 The ETDB schedules meetings when the PSAP Subcommittee has agenda items that require Board action.
 The Chair of the ETDB will request a meeting date and notice of the meeting will be posted on the County’s Event Calendar.

 24-Hour Technical Troubleshooting